Esukhia/derge-kangyur/README.md

 ### Punctuation

 We apply the following normalization without keeping the original in parenthesis:
- - `༄༅། །` at beginning of pages are removed (, )they should be straightforward to reinsert
+ - `༄༅། །` at beginning of pages are removed (they should be straightforward to reinsert)
  - `༄༅། །` are also removed at beginning of volumes when the beginning of a volume is in the middle of a text
  - `༑` are replaced by `།`